-This wonderfully original 1865 Three (3) Cent Nickel has great eye appeal with nice luster and strong strike.
+This original 1865 Three (3) Cent Nickel has great eye appeal with nice luster and nice strike.
 Great color and surfaces.
-Couple neat rim cuds.
 Grade: Choice BU

 Check by mail | Credit Card/PayPal |